cyrilletuzi/vscode-angular-schematics/README.md

 #### Custom types

-The list includes common components types in Angular Material and Ionic.
+The list above includes common components types in Angular, Material and Ionic.
-If you think some other common suffixes are missing, please do a PR (or file an issue).
+If you think some other common suffixes are missing, please open a Pull Request.

 For uncommon suffixes, you can add a custom configuration in VS Code preferences:
 - exported: `"ngschematics.exportedComponentTypes": ["Custom"]`